 - You must have an automatic backup, and if it does not come with your plan, you will need a plugin to do it.
 It is not if you need it, it is when and how often.
 And it needs to be not on the same server as the blog.
 My site is hosted in Michigan and the backup in Austin.

 I’m going to end this with a few comments about the levels of plans the hosts offer and cost.
 Many will offer a very cheap entry level that is so stripped down; you should avoid it.
 It is there to get you hooked.
-Somewhat like themes (next topic), if you spend hours every month doing things like manual backups or fighting for support, saving $5 per month is false economies.
+Somewhat like themes (next topic), if you spend hours every month doing things like manual backups or fighting for support, saving $5 per month is a false economy.
+Your time has some value and it could be used to create the great content you need to be successful (more on content later.)

 HOW TO CHOOSE A THEME FOR A FOOD BLOG

 I have a great prejudice here.
 I like Genesis based themes.
 Genesis is a “framework.”
 Think of it as the frame of a house with the wiring and plumbing.
 They will keep that stuff updated with their updates.
-Now you need to add a “child theme” to that which is the floors, paint, furniture, etc. which will determine the ultimate look of your site.
-You can even move some walls around if you want.
+Now you need to add a “child theme” to that which is the floor covering, paint, furniture, etc. which will determine the ultimate look of your site.
+You can even move some walls around if you want with a little programming.

 I will apologize for not having a more diverse opinion on themes.
 I’m sure there are many fine choices out there.
 Like cars, I like Jeeps and Jaguars, but your Ford works just fine.
 But beware, there are Yugo’s out there.